 Alternatively, you can use the ATO’s general depreciation rules to work out how much you can claim for vehicles over the threshold.

-- Prime cost: This method assumes the vehicle’s value declines uniformly – that is, depreciating by equal amounts each year
+- Prime cost (or straight line depreciation): This method assumes the vehicle’s value declines uniformly.
+That is, depreciating by equal amounts each year.

 - Diminishing value: This method assumes that the vehicle’s value drops sharply in its early years, resulting in higher deductions soon after purchase that eventually taper off.
 This method can be beneficial for expensive vehicles, as the value of the car will quickly drop.
 Using straight line depreciation you’d lose out on greater deductions in the later years, while diminishing value would let you capitalise on the vehicle’s higher cost early on, before it degrades.

 A business vehicle’s effective life